MARTIMM/gnome-gtk3/Design-docs/Design.md

 * [ ] Reorder the list of methods in all modules in such a way that they are sorted.
 * [ ] Many methods return native objects. this could be molded into p6 objects when possible.
 * [ ] Make it possible to call e.g. `.gtk_label_new()` on a typed object.
+* [ ] Add 'is export' to all subs in interface modules.

 # Interface using modules